Mr. K.H.Viswanathan – Executive Director, RSM Astute Consulting Group

 Companies generally give certain gifts to its customers, business associates and employees.
 Tax treatment in the hands of recipient of the gift differs depending upon the relationship it has with the Company.
 Here is the overall view of tax treatment in the hands of giver of the gift (i.e. Company) and the recipient of the gift (i.e. customer, business associates and employees)

 In case of gifts to customers / business associates, the Company generally claims such expenditure as business promotion expenses eligible for deduction against its income and in the case of employees, generally, the Company claims the same it as employee welfare expenses.
 Further, the said expenditure should be justifiable and reasonable considering the size and operations of the Company.

-Recently the CBDT has issued a circular stating that any expense incurred in providing freebies to medical practitioners by pharmaceutical companies in violation of the provisions of the Indian Medical Council (Professional Conduct, Etiquette and Ethics) Regulations, 2002 shall be inadmissible under section 37(1) of the IT Act, being an expense prohibited by the law.
+CBDT has issued a circular stating that any expense incurred in providing freebies to medical practitioners by pharmaceutical companies in violation of the provisions of the Indian Medical Council (Professional Conduct, Etiquette and Ethics) Regulations, 2002 shall be inadmissible under section 37(1) of the IT Act, being an expense prohibited by the law.
 The sum equivalent to value of freebies enjoyed by the medical practitioner shall be taxable as business income or income from other sources depending on the facts of the case.

 In the hands of Receiver of the Gifts